Welcome new students!

 If You Enroll in CMU SHIP

 The insurance premium fee will remain on your student invoice.
 If you enroll in the vision or dental plans, or add dependents, the additional charges will appear on your student invoice.
-We strongly recommend waiting to enroll or waive until your living arrangements for Fall 2020 are finalized.

 If You Apply for a Waiver